 - The two free days offered in April of 2021 are likely related to the conditions surrounding the site’s city tax-exempt status, which requires that they offer a free day to guests.
 This event has occurred for years and has always been crowded.
 As such, it can’t be used to predict when the grounds will open again to the public.

 What was on the side that remains closed?

-Much of the area was photo op-based is missing.
+Several of the restaurants and shops are on the closed side.
+Much of the area was photo op-based is also missing.
 There is some hope that some of it will be salvaged and moved closer to the area that they seem to hope to keep open.

 A lot of beautiful scenery pieces, most of the restaurants, the large animal statuary, and small animals that kids could climb and sit on.